gjivaros/reminder-engine/README.md

-Here’s a GitHub description you can use for your **reminder-engine** project:

----

 # Reminder-Engine

 **Reminder-Engine** is a modular, scalable, and open-source reminder scheduling system written in Go.
 It allows developers to easily create, manage, and send reminders through various notification channels (email, SMS, webhooks, etc.).
 The engine can be deployed as a **self-hosted** solution or in the **cloud**, making it flexible for different use cases.